Astridngent/astridngent.github.io/Transfeminism/Oestrogen_Quickstart_Guide/index.md

 ### Injecting IM
 ◬ FInd an injection site

-》For IM your injection site is going to be on your thigh, you can find the rough area to do your injection by standing up and forming ad "L" shape with your hands, the rectangle formed by the "L" is where you want to do your injection
+》For IM your injection site is going to be on your thigh, you can find the rough area to do your injection by standing up and forming ad "L" shape with your hands, the rectangle formed by the "L" is where you want to do your injection, alternate which leg you inject into

 ◬ Pull the skin of the injection area tight